+86 755 8671 9955

 • Good automation for accounts payable and receivable

-• Open API for integrations
+• Open API for integrations with HR, payroll, and CRM tools

 Weaknesses: